radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/data-source-commands.md

 **`- instance <instance>`**
 <br> The name of the RadiantOne instance.
 If not specified, the default instance named vds_server is used.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – if a data source in the import file has the same name as an existing data source, the existing data source is overwritten by the one you are importing.**
+>If a data source in the import file has the same name as an existing data source, the existing data source is overwritten by the one you are importing.

 **REST (ADAP) Example**